Professor and Coordinator of Composition and Linguistics

-Becky Childs is a Professor of English and Associate Chair of the English department at Coastal Carolina University.
+Becky Childs is a Professor of Linguistics in the English Department at Coastal Carolina University.
 She holds a PhD in Linguistics from the University of Georgia, a MA in English from North Carolina State University, and BA in English from the University of Florida.
 Her research takes an ethnographically informed approach to language change in phonetic and phonological systems of varieties of English (African American, Bahamian, Southern English, Appalachian English, and Newfoundland English).
 Her recent work has focused more closely on issues of identity, salience, and local language change in Newfoundland and Appalachian English.
 She is the co-editor of Data Collection in Sociolinguistics (Routledge, 2013) as well as a number of other articles and chapters on sociolinguistic variation.

 Ph.D., University of Georgia, Linguistics (2005)

 Women’s and Gender Studies, Fellow of the Waccamaw Center

 2018.
 Childs, Becky and Joel Schreir.
 “Language and the Internet in the New South” to appear in the Conference Proceedings from Language Variation in the South Conference.
 University of North Carolina Press.

 2017.
 Childs, Becky and Christine Mallinson.
 “Southern Landscape and Language” to appear in the Handbook of the American South, edited by Maggi Morehouse.
 Routledge Press.

 2017.
 Mallinson, Christine, Becky Childs, and Gerard Van Herk (eds.).
 Data Collection in Sociolinguistics.
 Routledge Press.
 2nd Edition